thinkcompany/think_dev-standards/development-standards/quality-assurance/qa-standards-compliance.md

 [ ] **Verify all code is DRY-compliant**

-Strive to write code the is as DRY as possible.
+Strive to write code as DRY as possible ([Don't repeat yourself](https://en.wikipedia.org/wiki/Don't_repeat_yourself)).

 [ ] **Follow the conventions of the frameworks/libraries included in the project**

-When you are using a framework or library, it is a good practice to follow itss accepted standards and conventions.
+When you are using a framework or library, it is a good practice to follow its accepted standards and conventions.

 [ ] **Adhere to client's desired directory structure/file naming conventions**